vannut/api-documentation/source/reference/v2/payments-api/list-payments.rst

    The number of payments to return (with a maximum of 250).

+.. parameter:: sort
+   :type: string
+   :condition: optional

+   Used for setting the direction of the results based on the cursor.
+Can be set to ``desc`` for older or ``asc`` for newer payments.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </overview/authentication>` or are creating an